ductai05/fun-chatbot/README.md

 # Fun Chatbot

-This is a chatbot built with Python and the Gradio library.
+This is a chatbot built with Python and Streamlit library.

 ## Introduction